Hundreds Of Flights Cancelled, Thousands More Delayed As Winter Storm Moves East

 After a night of very heavy snow across the Northland, roads have become extremely treacherous.
 Roads are completely snow covered across the region & most are impassable!
 If you can stay home today, do so!
 Numerous vehicles are stuck in snow drifts and in roads. #mnwx #wiwx pic.twitter.com/dsCVvfqKPQ— NWS Duluth (@NWSduluth) December 1, 2019

-Meanwhile, a new system has formed over the West Coast, with weather officials describing it as "a slow moving storm over the eastern Pacific" that will "have an influence across California and into Oregon as a plume of moisture advects inland."
+Meanwhile, a new system has formed over the West Coast, with weather officials describing it as "a slow moving storm over the eastern Pacific" that will "have an influence across California and into Oregon" as a plume of moisture moves inland.

 As a result, parts of Northern California and Nevada are subject to winter storm watches or warnings.
 NWS Sacramento warned travelers of possible road closures and moderate to heavy snowfall over the Sierra Nevada through Monday.